humansys-lab/preq-pmob/README.md

 ## Example Workflow

 1. Prepare your input equations, defining input and output variables.
 The case studies in the paper can be generated using `notebooks/generate_case_study_datasets.ipynb`.
-2. Run `experiments/run_experiments.py` to validate the method on the case studies.
+2. Run `uv run python experiments/run_experiments.py` to validate the method on the case studies.
 If you want to run more than one time, you can use the script `experiments/run_experiments.sh`.
 3. Analyze and validate the constructed models by running `experiments/analyze_results.py`.

 ## General Usage